-This Free-Trial Subscription Agreement (this “Agreement”) contains terms and conditions that govern your acquisition of subscriptions to, and use of, the Free-Trial Services (as defined below), and is a contract between Alliants Limited, a UK corporation (“Alliants”), and you or the entity or organization that you represent.
+This Free-Trial Subscription Agreement (this “Agreement”) contains terms and conditions that govern your acquisition of subscriptions to, and use of, the Free-Trial Services (as defined below), and is a contract between Alliants Limited, a UK corporation (“Alliants”), and you or the entity or organisation that you represent.

 If you are an individual using the Free-Trial Services for your own purposes: (1) all references to “Customer” are to you and (2) you represent and warrant that you are at least 18 years of age, or have otherwise reached the age of “majority” where you reside, and that you have the right, power and authority to enter into this Agreement.

-If you are using the Free-Trial Services on behalf of an entity or organization that you represent: (1) all references to “Customer” are to that entity or organization and (2) you represent and warrant that you are at least 18 years of age, or have otherwise reached the age of “majority” where you reside, and that you have the right, power and authority to enter into this Agreement on behalf of Customer.
+If you are using the Free-Trial Services on behalf of an entity or organisation that you represent: (1) all references to “Customer” are to that entity or organisation and (2) you represent and warrant that you are at least 18 years of age, or have otherwise reached the age of “majority” where you reside, and that you have the right, power and authority to enter into this Agreement on behalf of Customer.

 This Agreement becomes binding and effective on Customer upon the earliest of: (1) when you access or use the Free-Trial Services, (2) when you click an “I Accept,” “Sign up” or similar button or check box referencing this Agreement, or (3) when you enter into a Free-Trial Order with Alliants.